wilsonkl/Theia/docs/source/ransac.rst

 	 };

-	The only methods that are required to be implemented are the :func:`Estimator::EstimateModel` and :func:`Estimator::Error`
+	The only methods that are required to be implemented are the :func:`Estimator::EstimateModel`, :func:`Estimator::SampleSize`, and
-	methods.
+	:func:`Estimator::Error` methods.
 These methods specify how the model is estimated from the data provided, and how the error residuals are calculated from a given model.
 All other methods are optional to implement, but will only enhance the output of RANSAC.

 Using the RANSAC classes
 ========================